get_avatar_data()WP 4.2.0

 Default: null

-HTML attributes to insert in the IMG element.
-Is not sanitized.
+HTML attributes to add to the IMG element.
+Not sanitized.

 Default: ''